fserv/jaguar-sdk/README.md

 # jaguar-sdk
-You can find a rich set of SDK, API, examples for jaguar vector database in this repository.
+You can find a rich set of SDK, API, examples for Jaguar vector database in this repository.

 ## JaguarDB Is the Most Scalable Vector Database ##